Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tls.md

 #### Verification

-You need to let the domain `demo.example.com` resolving to the IP of the loadbalancer IP of {{ site.base_gateway }}'s proxy service by DNS or `/etc/hosts` file when verifying the connection.
+You need to let the domain `demo.example.com` resolving to the IP of the load balancer IP of {{ site.base_gateway }}'s proxy service by DNS or `/etc/hosts` file when verifying the connection.
 The IP can be fetched by:

 ```bash
 kubectl get svc -n kong kong-gateway-proxy -o jsonpath={.status.loadBalancer.ingress[0].ip}